Streamerbot/docs/streamerbot/3.api/1.sub-actions/obs/raw.md

 ---
 title: Raw
 description: Make custom calls to the OBS websocket server for even more control over your OBS Studio instance
+parameters:
+  - name: ObsConnection
+    type: Select
+    required: true
+    description: |
+      Select the Connection from the drop-down
+      - Any, Default, or named connections will appear here
 csharpMethods:
   - ObsSendRaw
 ---